mighty-gerbils/gerbil/doc/reference/misc.md

 (u8vector->uint-list v endianness size) -> list of exact nonnegative integers

   v          := u8vector
-  endianness := endianness symbol; the endianness of the binary representat of ecah integer size       := integer; the size of each integer in bytes
+  endianness := endianness symbol; the endianness of the binary representation of each integer size       := integer; the size of each integer in bytes
 ```